 Voices is the newsletter of Emmanuel Church.
-Our latest issue explores some of the ways people at Emmanuel pay attention to the world around them.
+Our latest issue explores the connections between beauty and holiness.
 View any of the complete issues of Voices to the right.
 They are in a PDF format and will open in a new window.
 Feel free to download them to your computer.
 You may also read selected articles from issues past and present.

 BEAUTY & HOLINESS

 As I reflect on my decade at Emmanuel, I fill with gratitude for the holiness and beauty I have experienced.
 Holiness can mean consecrated, sacred, set apart, but it also derives from the Old English “Hal”, meaning whole, healthy, complete.
 I experience holiness as a way of being, an essential wholeness—a communion with the particular and the universal, the ephemeral and the eternal, the intimate and the immense.
 Beauty transports me to holiness.

 The contributions in this issue approach holiness and beauty from a spectrum of perspectives.
 Many don’t use the words holiness and beauty.
 Jaylyn Olivo muses on the holiness of beauty.
 Her insight and conversational style make me imagine walking with her in a garden, perhaps brushing beautiful irises, like those she photographed yesterday.
 Our rector, Pam Werntz, continually works to infuse worship services with beauty and holiness.
 Her column brings inspiration from The Velveteen Rabbit alongside the inspiration of Holy Scripture.
 Pam often urges us to remember that laughter is part of holiness, and Carolyn Roosevelt’s review of When You Catch an Adjective, Kill It will provide chuckles.